 Only thirteen breweries are authorized to produce authentic Kölsch.
 Popular Brauhäuser (brewpubs) and brands include:

-- Früh - Located near the Cathedral, this historic brewery is over a hundred years old with a boisterous beer cellar.
+- Früh - Located near the Cathedral, this historic brewery is over 100 years old with a boisterous beer cellar.

 - Gaffel - This brewery and pub provide a great example of classic Kölsch just off from the train station.